Amit Shah: Entry into politics

-Shah started his political career in 1982 after joining the Rastriya Swayamsevak Sangh (RSS), a Hindu volunteer organisation.
+Shah started his political career in 1982 after joining the RSS.
 Soon after, he got acquainted with Narendra Modi, a pracharak (propagator) of the RSS at that time.
 Reportedly, he was advised by Modi to join the student wing of the RSS, the Akhil Bharatiya Vidyarthi Parishad (ABVP).
 Soon after Shah joined the ABVP in the year 1983.
 Later on, he joined the Bharatiya Janata Party (BJP) in 1987, one year before Modi joined the party.
 He became an activist of the BJP's youth wing, Bharatiya Janata Yuva Morcha (BJYM), in 1987.
 He gradually rose in the BJYM hierarchy, in which he held various posts including ward secretary, taluka secretary, state secretary, vice-president and general secretary.
 He became known for his management skills when he was the election campaign manager for Lal Krishna Advani in Gandhinagar during the 1991 Lok Sabha elections.

 In 1995, the BJP formed its first government in Gujarat, with Keshubhai Patel as Chief Minister.
 At that time, the Indian National Congress, the BJP's main rival, was highly influential in rural Gujarat.
 Modi and Shah worked together to eliminate Congress in the rural areas.
 Their strategy was to find the second-most influential leader in every village and get them to join the BJP.
 They created a network of 8,000 influential rural leaders who had lost elections to the pradhan (village chief) post in various villages.